Testsigma

 A Guide to Codeless Testing

-Why is codeless testing no longer just another term for record and playback testing?
-Why is it the next big thing in the world of automation testing?
+Why is codeless testing no longer another record and playback testing term?
+Why is it the next big thing in automation testing?
 Bust all the associated myths and learn why your organization needs to try it.

 What is Codeless Testing?
 Benefits of Codeless Testing